DigitalPublishingToolkit/TOD18-Geoblocking/md/06AshrafandAlvarezLeonLogicsandterritorialities.md

 made it more difficult to maintain a strategy long used by film
 distributors: the windowed release of products according to geographic region, and even by medium, such as theater and then home video.
-This strategy was designed to “manage time and control speed through space so as to minimize the threat posed by new technologies.”[^03AshrafandAlvarezLeonLogicsandterritorialities_20] Consistent with the logic of market actors, the ultimate goal in this stepwise control of information is to reach the highest possible price each segmented market is capable of bearing.[^03AshrafandAlvarezLeonLogicsandterritorialities_21]
+This strategy was designed to 'manage time and control speed through space so as to minimize the threat posed by new technologies.'[^03AshrafandAlvarezLeonLogicsandterritorialities_20] Consistent with the logic of market actors, the ultimate goal in this stepwise control of information is to reach the highest possible price each segmented market is capable of bearing.[^03AshrafandAlvarezLeonLogicsandterritorialities_21]